metalhead777/astrophotography/docs/_posts/2025-04-11-first-dso-exposures.markdown

 - Check and maybe fix the telescope tracking to avoid streaks.
 - Remove vignetting in with reference flat frames, then edit the film photos.
 - Check again how the focussing screen should be oriented.
 Maybe it's better to not have a fresnel lens in there, so I can actually put the matte side towards the lens/telescope.
+- Write down the Bahtinov mask orientation in relation to the camera for later focus evaluation.